 You want your clients to feel like this meeting is valuable for them.

-If they are learning more every time they meet with you, they are likely to keep coming back.
+If they learn more every time they meet with you, they will likely keep coming back.

 They will also be more likely to buy more products if they understand them.

 DO be personable and take an interest in your clients.

 Nobody wants to feel like they’re just another sale.

 Make sure your clients know you care about them by remembering details about them.

 Some agents even go as far as sending birthday and Christmas cards.